joe-at-startupmedia/pmon3/README.md

 Unlike PM2, `pmon3` is managed directly by the OS process manager, so if the `pmon3` CLI abnormally terminates, it will not affect the `pmond` daemon process.
 This is currently achieved by separating the `pmond` daemon process from the `pmon3` CLI.

 By default, if a process abnormally terminates, `pmond` will try to restart the process.
-If you don't want a process to restart automatically, then you can provide the `--no-autorestart` parameter flag.
+If you don't want a process to restart automatically, you can provide the `--no-autorestart` parameter flag from the CLI.

 <a name="section_install"></a>
 ## How To Install